Lightweight .jar association program

-Jarfix is a free tool that is useful for Java developers and others who frequently run .jar files but find that other programs are hijacking the extension.
-Jarfix is a secure, lightweight, easy-to-use and completely free solution for when your PC does not run your Java files when opening items with the .jar extension.
+Jarfix is a free development and IT tool that is useful for Java developers and others who frequently run .jar files but find that other programs are hijacking the extension.
+It is a secure, lightweight, easy-to-use, and completely free solution for when your PC does not run your Java files when opening items with the .jar extension.

 What do I open a .jar file with?